frappe/erpnext/erpnext/docs/user/manual/en/stock/accounting-of-inventory-stock/index.md

-The value of available inventory is treated as an Asset in company's Chart of Accounts.
+The value of available inventory is treated as an Asset in organization's Chart of Accounts.
 Depending on the type of items, it can be treated as Fixed Asset or Current Asset.
 To prepare Balance Sheet, you should make the accounting entries for those assets.
 There are generally two different methods of